 Adrian Booth, from Royal Mail, said: "Contingency plans, including assistance from Royal Mail managers over the weekend, enabled the delivery of delayed items of mail to be carried out in the BS4 and BS14 postcode area of Bristol."

-He added: "We are confident that all mail will be delivered by close of play today."'Bullying from managers'
+He added: "We are confident that all mail will be delivered by close of play today."

 But David Wilshire, from the CWU, said managers were "continuing to ignore the fact that delivery rounds are too large."